Blosc/c-blosc/README.txt

 different compressors or pre-conditioners may be added in the future.

-Blosc is in charge of coordinating the compressor and pre-conditioners so that they run via the blocking technique (described above) automatically as well as using multi-threading (if several cores are available).
+Blosc is in charge of coordinating the compressor and pre-conditioners so that they can leverage the blocking technique (described above) as well as multi-threaded execution (if several cores are available) automatically.
 That makes that every compressor and pre-conditioner could work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.

 Other advantages of Blosc are: